-At the beginning of the autumn term all students are given a Student Planner which they must bring to every lesson.
+At the beginning of the autumn term Students in Years 7,8 and 9 given a Student Planner which they must bring to every lesson.
 This Planner will contain important information about the school and will also be where they record all the homework that is set.
 Parents/carers and tutors should check the Planners weekly.
 If a Planner is lost they can be purchased from the Manor House Reception.
 (Price: £5.00)